 A peppermint slice is one of my childhood favourites.
 They sold it in school and it was always my first choice, closely followed by the fabulous School dinner cake, Mars Bar slice and chocolate concrete!
 Those were the days!

-My no bake mint Aero traybake is one of my oldest and most loved recipes on here, so it seems like I’m definitely not alone in my love of mint chocolate.
+My no bake mint Aero traybake is one of my oldest and most loved recipes on here, so it seems like I’m not alone in my love of mint chocolate.
 If the idea of a fudgy mint chocolate cake appeals, you might want to take a look at my easy mint chocolate cake recipe.

-I’ve wanted to post this no bake peppermint slice recipe for such a long time, but whenever I make it I don’t get a change to take any photographs – it disappears FAST.
+I’ve wanted to post this peppermint slice recipe for such a long time, but whenever I make it I don’t get a change to take any photographs – it disappears FAST.
 The sign of a great recipe.

 for the base